AdamEssenmacher/MemoryToolkit.Maui/README.md

 #### Limitations

 `GCMonitorBehavior.Cascade` works by walking the visual tree **when the Unload event occurs.** This means that it will **not** catch leaks that may have occured in child views that were dynamically removed from the parent view.
-In these situations, you may want add another `GCMonitorBehavior.Cascade` in the subview.
+In these situations, you may want to add another `GCMonitorBehavior.Cascade` in the subview.
 In more advanced scenarios (say, where you're caching views or moving them to a different page), use the `GCCollectionMonitor` directly to monitor views when you're done with them.

 #### Production Use

-Using the `GCMonitorBehavior.Cascade` and `GCCollectionMonitor` in production may not be be desirable, as it forces several repeated full GC runs each time `ForceCollectionAsync(..)` is called.
+Using the `GCMonitorBehavior.Cascade` and `GCCollectionMonitor` in production may not be desirable, as it forces several repeated full GC runs each time `ForceCollectionAsync(..)` is called.
 This may cause performance issues.
 However, since leaks can appear based on app state, this may be the lesser of two evils.
 Use with caution; feature flags are your friend.

 ### Leak Compartmentalization & Prevention